-NC election tests Trump clout, suburban flight from GOP
+N. Carolina election tests Trump clout, suburbs’ GOP flight

 “If we are even close in this one, that spells trouble for them in 2020,” said Democratic consultant AJ Lenar, who isn’t involved in the race.

-Feeding GOP woes, 15 House Republicans have said they won’t seek re-election next year , putting more seats at risk as they try toppling Democrats’ 235-197 majority.
+Feeding GOP woes, 15 House Republicans have said they won’t seek reelection next year , putting more seats at risk as they try toppling Democrats’ 235-197 majority.
 There’s also one independent and two vacancies, including a second seat along North Carolina’s coast that Republicans seem likely to retain Tuesday.

 Because he also sought the seat last year, McCready has enjoyed huge cash and name recognition advantages.

-Besides the $6.3 million he spent for 2018, McCready’s reported spending $4.5 million this year, compared to $1.8 million for Bishop.
+Besides the $6.3 million he spent for 2018, McCready reported spending $4.5 million this year, compared to $1.8 million for Bishop.
 But top outside GOP groups including the National Republican Congressional Committee and the Congressional Leadership Fund have unleashed over $6 million, vastly outspending their Democratic counterparts.

 In an interview, Bishop attributed the close race to McCready’s head start but said Trump’s visit will galvanize voters “with his vision of an economy that’s booming.”
 McCready said separately that while the Charlotte area is doing well, once-bustling rural communities where many Bishop voters live and where Trump’s appeal is strongest see “just empty parking spaces.”

-Rep. Tom Emmer, R-Minn., who heads the NRCC, the House GOP political arm, predicted a “photo finish” Bishop win.
+Rep. Tom Emmer, R-Minn., who heads the NRCC, the House GOP political arm, predicted a “photo finish” Bishop win and said Trump would invigorate party turnout.
 He conceded Bishop’s name recognition struggle, saying polling showed voters who are ready to vote Republican “just don’t know who that Republican is.”

+Bishop may not have name recognition, but he’s counting on GOP base voters like Amy Ferguson turning out.

+Ferguson, 29, said she backs Bishop and credited Trump’s support for him.

+“His administration is coming through,” Ferguson said.
+“So, anybody that he supports, you know, as of right now, we kind of want to support, too.”

-Trump held a rally for Bishop in July , which was overshadowed when Trump said four House Democratic women of color should leave the country and the crowd chanted, “Send her back.”
+Trump held a rally for Bishop in July shortly after tweeting that four House Democratic women of color should leave the country.
+When he began verbally attacking Rep. Ilhan Omar of Minnesota at the rally, the crowd chanted, “Send her back!”

-Democrats say even if Trump pushes Bishop to victory, it’s a strategy that can’t be replicated when all 435 House seats are on the ballot in 2020.
+Democrats say that even if Trump pushes Bishop to victory, it’s a strategy that can’t be replicated when all 435 House seats are on the ballot in 2020.

-“He won’t be able to go and dig into every House race across the country,” said Cole Leiter, Democratic Congressional Campaign Committee spokesman.
+“He won’t be able to go and dig into every House race across the country,” said Cole Leiter, a spokesman for the Democratic Congressional Campaign Committee.

-Fram reported from Washington, D.C.
-Follow Emery P. Dalesio on Twitter at http://twitter.com/emerydalesio.
+Follow Emery P. Dalesio on Twitter at http://twitter.com/emerydalesio .

-Note: This story has been corrected to show the North Carolina city is Mecklenburg, not Mecklenberg.